Logistics and international motorcycle transport - Vengo Viajando

 INTERNATIONAL MOTORCYCLE TRANSPORT IS NOT A PARCEL SERVICE; IT IS A TECHNICAL NEGOTIATION WITH SHIPPING COMPANIES AND CUSTOMS AGENTS.

 My service is not that of a generic transport agency.
 I am your personal Motorcycle Logistics Coordinator.
 I use the same trusted network I use to move my own bike: customs agents who have proven their efficiency in the port of Cartagena, at Mexico's airports, and in Chile's cargo logistics.
-I bring the documentary and technical security that only +110,000 km of real experience can provide.
+I bring the documentary and technical security that only 68,000+ miles of real experience can provide.

 CRITICAL ROUTES OF FREQUENT COORDINATION